Oklahoma! (film): First telecast

-DVD
+Home media

 For unexplained reasons the original UK DVD release is a pan and scan version from a noticeably grainy CinemaScope print, even though the companion DVD of South Pacific was taken from a pristine Todd-AO master and presented in widescreen.
 The 50th Anniversary US DVD release of Oklahoma! by partial rights holder 20th Century Fox is a double-disc release that includes both the CinemaScope and original 70 mm Todd-AO versions in widescreen.
 The Todd-AO version has an Overture, intermission with Entr'acte, and Exit Music.
 The CinemaScope version is without intermission or any traditional roadshow features.
 Shirley Jones does audio commentary on the Todd-AO presentation.
 In March 2006 this version was also released in the UK as part of a set of remastered Rodgers & Hammerstein DVDs.

-Blu-ray

 In 2014, 20th Century Fox released in the US a special 4-disc Blu-ray and DVD combo set, with both Todd-AO and CinemaScope 35 versions.
 The Todd-AO version was superior in definition to the Cinemascope version in this release.

-Streaming

 In 2021, it was announced that the film would stream on Disney+ beginning April 30, 2021, following the acquisition of 21st Century Fox by The Walt Disney Company.
 The Todd-AO version was used on the app.
 In 2022, it was announced that the film would stream on the Criterion Channel starting January 2023.
 In April 2023, the Disney Plus service removed the film from its services in all countries.
 As of November 2023, the film was not offered by the Criterion Channel, but the non-roadshow version in CinemaScope was streaming on Prime Video.

+Reception

+Critical response

+The film received a rave review from The New York Times, and was voted a "New York Times Critics Pick".